ajrezin/personal-site/README.md

 ## 📙 Todo

-1. * Fix the height issue on mobile devices where the vh is smaller than computed and content is hidden behind the navbar *
+1. ~~Fix the height issue on mobile devices where the vh is smaller than computed and content is hidden behind the navbar~~
+1. List some of the intentional choices I've made to improve site accessibility on my accessibility page
+   - Atkinson Hyperlegible
+   - Skip-links
+   - Accessible color palettes
-1. Add an easily-accessible way to contact me
+   - Focus indicators w/ focus-visible pseudo classAdd an easily-accessible way to contact me
 1. Create a way to automatically display and filter cool sites/resources on the resources page
+1. Make sure the default font size is 16px, 18px, or 20px
+1. Keep line lengths around 70 characters at most by setting `max-width: 70ch;` in the css
+1. Give the mobile and web navbars the <nav> tag or otherwise specify that they are nav elements to make them more accessible
+1. Make sure all images/logos are <svg> elements and not font glyphs, which are very inaccessible
 1. Redo landing page with a photo of ME !
-1. List some of the intentional choices I've made to improve site accessibility on my accessibility page
-  1. Atkinson Hyperlegible
-  1. Skip-links
-  1. Accessible color palettes
-  1. Focus indicators w/ focus-visible pseudo class
 1. Add animation for navbar links
 1. Add an option to switch the site to the dyslexia-friendly font
-1. Make sure the default font size is 16px, 18px, or 20px
-1. Keep line lengths around 70 characters at most by setting `max-width: 70ch;` in the css
-1. Give the mobile and web navbars the <nav> tag or otherwise specify that they are nav elements to make them more accessible

 ## 🪲 Known Bugs